‘General Hospital’ Spoilers: Griffin And Ava Confront Feelings, Franco Investigates Mystery Childhood Friend

-General Hospital (GH) spoilers for the week of September 4 & 11 tease intrigue, shocking revelations and blackmail.
+General Hospital (GH) spoilers for the week of September 4 & 11 tease intrigue, shocking revelations, and blackmail.

 Griffin And Ava Confront Mutual Feelings